nicktehrany/website/website/content/IN4191 Notes/Lecture1.md

 Security means:

-**C**onfidentiality: Access to  systems or dataa is limited to authorised parties.
+**C**onfidentiality: Access to  systems or data is limited to authorized parties.
-**I**ntegrity: WHen you receive data, you get the "right" data.
+**I**ntegrity: When you receive data, you get the "right" data.
 **A**vailability: The system or data is there when you want it.

 #### Objectives of Cryptography

     - Message authentication: valid message?
     - Data origin authentication: valid sender?
-    - Enitity authentication: authenticate each other for communication
+    - Entity authentication: authenticate each other for communication

 Kerkhoff's principle: The adversary knows all details about the crypto system except the private key.

 $Enc_k$: plaintext to ciphertext
-$Dec_k$: ciphertext to plaitnext
+$Dec_k$: ciphertext to plaintext
 Encryption key: $k$
 Decryption key: $k'$